Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Preliminaries

 When proper initial conditions are given, integrating Eqs. \eqref{eq:difftheta} and \eqref{eq:diffphi} from the source to the detector will yield the deflection in the $\phi$ and $\theta$ directions respectively.
-If we let $r_\mas$ (or $r_\mad$) vary, then knowing the integral results of Eqs. \eqref{eq:difftheta} and \eqref{eq:diffphi} is equivalent to the knowledge of the solutions $\phi(r)$ and $\theta(r)$.
+If we let $r_\mas$ (or $r_\mad$) vary, then knowing the integral results of Eqs. \eqref{eq:difftheta} and \eqref{eq:diffphi} is equivalent to knowing the solutions $\phi(r)$ and $\theta(r)$.

-Before carrying on more detailed computation, there are a few comments regarding these equations and their integrals.
+Before carrying out more detailed computations, there are a few comments regarding these equations and their integrals.
 The first is to note that according to Ref. \cite{Hackmann:2010tqa}, there are quite a few kinds of motion in the Kerr spacetime when the particle is not limited to the equatorial plane.
 The kind we will study is classified as the IVb case, which is a flyby orbit.
-In other words, the particle will come from a large radius to reach a periapsis and then return to a large radius.
-In this case, we can adjust the orbit parameters so that the periapsis is far from the event horizon and therefore the deflection of the signal is generally weak, which is essential for the feasibility of the weak field perturbative study.
-In this limit, we can safely assume that the $\theta$ coordinate will only experience one local extreme along the entire trajectory.
+In other words, the particle will come from a large distance to reach a periapsis and then return to another large distance.
+In this case, we can adjust the orbit parameters so that the periapsis is far from the event horizon and therefore the deflection of the test particle is generally weak, which is essential for the feasibility of the weak field perturbative study.
+In this limit, we can safely assume that the $\theta$ coordinate will only experience one local extremum along the entire trajectory.
 We denote this extreme value as $\theta_\te$.
-If the signal flies by the central BH from above (or below) the equatorial plane, $\theta_\te$ will be a minimum (or maximum), while $\cos\theta_\te$ will be a local maximum (or minimum).
+If the signal flies by the lens from above (or below) the equatorial plane, $\theta_\te$ will be a minimum (or maximum), while $\cos\theta_\te$ will be a local maximum (or minimum).

 With the above consideration, we can integrate Eqs. \eqref{eq:difftheta} and \eqref{eq:diffphi} from the source located at $(r_\mas,\,\theta_\mas,\,\phi_\mas)$ to the detector at $(r_\mad,\,\theta_\mad,\,\phi_\mad)$ to obtain the following relation